Swimburger/replicate-demo-run/README.md

 - `replicate/`: Contains the base package with the generic `run` function
 - `meta.llama2/`: Package providing type definitions for Meta's Llama 2 model
-- `openai.gpt4_5/`: Package providing type definitions for OpenAI's GPT-4.5 model
+- `deepseek.v3/`: Package providing type definitions for DeepSeek V3 model
 - `usage/`: Contains example usage of the type-augmented models

 ## How It Works